This past year hasn't been precisely magical.

-It’s a tradition he’s continued every year-- except one.
+It’s a tradition he’s continued every year-- except for one.

-Tim explained to me that one year he decided not to decorate the town with his Twilight Zoo creatures and he was surprised to have tourists knocking on his door looking for monsters.
+Tim explained that he decided not to decorate the town with his Twilight Zoo creatures one year and was surprised to have tourists knocking on his door looking for monsters.

-It’s been a steady feature in Elora ever since.
+It’s been a regular feature in Elora ever since.

 A few years ago, Tim sold his collection of monsters to Sensational Elora, a non-profit organization that organizes year-round community events.
 They continued the tradition with the help of a few volunteers.
 Despite vandals who set fire and destroyed several ghouls, last year during COVID, 2020 was an incredible year for Monster Month.

 I'm thrilled to share with you a look at the magic behind Monster Month in Elora, Ontario.
-You'll meet the amazing people and efforts behind Monster Month.
-Be sure and check out Monster Month’s website and better yet, get involved.
+You'll meet the fantastic people and efforts behind Monster Month.
+Be sure and check out Monster Month’s website, and better yet, get involved.